ibm-cloud-docs/satellite/storage-ocs-local.md

     * Two raw partitions per worker node that have no formatted file system.
 If your raw devices are partitioned, they must have at least 2 partitions per disk, per worker node.
 - [Add your {{site.data.keyword.satelliteshort}} to a cluster group](/docs/satellite?topic=satellite-cluster-config#setup-clusters-satconfig-groups).
 - [Set up {{site.data.keyword.satelliteshort}} Config on your clusters](/docs/satellite?topic=satellite-cluster-config#setup-clusters-satconfig).
 - **Optional**: If you want to use {{site.data.keyword.cos_full_notm}} as your object service, [Create an {{site.data.keyword.cos_short}} service instance](#sat-storage-ocs-local-cos) and HMAC credentials.
-The {{site.data.keyword.cos_short}} instance that you create is used as the NooBaa backing store in your OCS configuration.
+The {{site.data.keyword.cos_short}} instance that you create is used as the NooBaa backing store in your ODF configuration.
 The backing store is the underlying storage for the data in your NooBaa buckets.
 If you do not specify an {{site.data.keyword.cos_full_notm}} service instance when you create your storage configuration, the default NooBaa backing store is configured.
-You can create additional backing stores, including {{site.data.keyword.cos_full_notm}} backing stores after your storage configuration is assigned to your clusters and OCS is installed.
+You can create additional backing stores, including {{site.data.keyword.cos_full_notm}} backing stores after your storage configuration is assigned to your clusters and ODF is installed.
 - [Get the details of the raw, unformatted devices that you want to use for your configuration](#sat-storage-ocs-local-devices).
 The device IDs of your storage disks are used to create your {{site.data.keyword.satelliteshort}} storage configuration.

 <br />
 ## Optional: Setting up an {{site.data.keyword.cos_full_notm}} backing store
 {: #sat-storage-ocs-local-cos}

 If you want to use {{site.data.keyword.cos_full_notm}} as your object service, create an {{site.data.keyword.cos_short}} service instance and HMAC credentials.
-The {{site.data.keyword.cos_short}} instance that you create is used as the NooBaa backing store in your OCS configuration.
+The {{site.data.keyword.cos_short}} instance that you create is used as the NooBaa backing store in your ODF configuration.
 The backing store is the underlying storage for the data in your NooBaa buckets.
 If you do not specify an {{site.data.keyword.cos_full_notm}} service instance when you create your storage configuration, the default NooBaa backing store is configured.
-You can create additional backing stores, including {{site.data.keyword.cos_full_notm}} backing stores after your storage configuration is assigned to your clusters and OCS is installed.
+You can create additional backing stores, including {{site.data.keyword.cos_full_notm}} backing stores after your storage configuration is assigned to your clusters and ODF is installed.
 {: shortdesc}

-1. Create an IBM {{site.data.keyword.cos_short}} service instance.
+1. Create an {{site.data.keyword.cos_full_notm}} service instance.
     ```sh
     ibmcloud resource service-instance-create noobaa-store cloud-object-storage standard global
     ```